CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

             with pidfile.open() as infile:
     ```

+    !!!
+Info "Grep tool"
-    We used `grep` to find the error message in the code, and then so see where the `pidfile` variable was defined.
-We could have used a local text editor, or directly using GitHub search.
-I just think `grep` is a great tool and that everyone should know how to use it.
-Coming back to the issue on hand, we know that the iod file is stored on a folder configured with `PATH_LOCKFILE`.
+        We used the `grep` tool to find the error message in the code, and then again to see where and how the `pidfile` variable was defined.
+We could have used a local text editor, or directly use GitHub search.
+I just think `grep` is a great tool and that everyone can benfit by knowing how to use it.

+    So now we know that the PID file is stored on a folder configured with the `PATH_LOCKFILE` variable.
 We will check if we can find it on the `config.ini` file:

     ```sh
-    $ oc rsh backend-7f9c9dbfbb-sznxl
+    $ oc rsh deploy/backend
         $ grep path -i config/config.ini
         [PATHS]
         path_images = data